 Things to Do Near Calgary

-There are so many things to do in Calgary but it also serves as a perfect base for multiple day-trip opportunities.
+There are so many things to do in Calgary, but it also serves as a perfect base for multiple day-trip opportunities.
 If you are itching to get out of the city and see more of what the province is about, you can’t go wrong in any direction.
 Here are some of our favourites:

 Banff and Canmore

-From hiking to shopping to skiing and more, there will be plenty to keep you busy.
+From hiking to shopping to skiing and more, plenty will keep you busy.
 For what to do when you get there, check out our Banff destination guide.
-If you don’t have time to enjoy an extended time there, then consider this one-day tour that will hit the highlights!
+If you don’t have time to enjoy an extended time there, consider this one-day tour that will hit the highlights!

 Canadian Badlands

 Head on a road trip east from Calgary to step back in time (by millions of years)!
-Steeped in history, the Badlands of Alberta take you back to the time of dinosaurs which you can hear more about at the iconic Royal Tyrrell Museum in Drumheller and Dinosaur Provincial Park.
+Steeped in history, the Badlands of Alberta take you back to the time of dinosaurs, which you can hear more about at the iconic Royal Tyrrell Museum in Drumheller and Dinosaur Provincial Park.

 Sundre Area